dotty-staging/pdbp/index.md

 ## **`ProgramMeaning`**

 In the previous sections we transformed programs using program transformations.
-More precisely we transform computations, and corresponding kleisli programs, using computation transformations.
+More precisely we transformed computations, and corresponding kleisli programs, using computation transformations.
-Such transformations happen at the syntactic level.
+Such transformations transformed at the syntactic level.

-In this section we transform program implementations using program meanings.
+In this section we transform programs in general and program implementations in particular using program meanings.
-More precisely we transform computation implementations, and corresponding kleisli program implemetantations, using computation meanings.
+More precisely we transform computations, and corresponding kleisli programs, using computation meanings.
-Such transformations happen at the semantic level.
+For program implementations, such transformations transform at the semantic level.

-For changing program semantics (e.g. using the heap instead of the stack for recursive programs) or extend programming syntax (e.g. for describing I/O instead of executing it), we us both transformations at the syntactic level and transformations at the semantic level.
+For changing program semantics (e.g. using the heap instead of the stack for recursive programs) or extending programming syntax (e.g. for describing I/O instead of executing it), we us a combination of both transformations at the syntactic level and transformations at the semantic level.

 Program meanings are defined using natural unary type constructor transformations as follows